DataDanD/Cancer-Capstone-Portfolio/README.md

 ### Linear Regression Model

 We will start with a normal linear regression gridsearched, as a baseline for the other models.
 The gridsearch found that setting the 3 parameters to fit_intercept=True, normalize=False, and copy_X=True will yeild the best RMSE score.

+### **Figure 5.** Histogram Linear Scores
-Below is a histogram with cancer incident rates in the test data colored green and the model prediction for these same test values in blue.
+Cancer incident rates in the test data colored green and the model prediction for these same test values in blue.

 ![Lin Predicting](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/Lin.png)